 He concluded that email to me with: “Don and I are off to the Whites this weekend.”
 Those were the last words I’d read from him.

-A few days later, I received sad news: While hiking up 5,367-foot Mount Madison in New Hampshire’s Presidential Range with a friend, Doug dropped dead of a heart attack.
+A few days later, I received sad news: While hiking up 5,367-foot Mount Madison (lead photo at top of story) in New Hampshire’s Presidential Range with a friend, Doug dropped dead of a heart attack.
 It shocked all of us who knew him well.
 Doug was a fit and avid hiker who regularly hiked the tallest peaks in the Northeast.
 I never had to wait for him on the trail.
 He often liked to boast, “I’m the oldest guy on this mountain.”
 He was 66.

 Doug’s decision to retire early and spend most of his time climbing mountains instead of sitting behind a desk proved prophetic, in a way.
 Many people work until their mid-60s; he might easily have worked right up to the day he died.
 Instead, he gave himself a decade of maximizing his time with people he cared about and doing the things he loved.
 He literally hiked right up until the moment he left us.